PedroMagar/MISA-O/README.md

   - Product is 2W; the low W bits are added to `ACC: ACC ← ACC + (RS0 * RS1)[W-1:0]`.
   - Flags follow ADD (C carry-out; V signed overflow if SIGN=1).
 - **INV**: `ACC ← ~ACC` within the active width W (4/8/16); *flags unchanged*.
-- **RACC**: Rotate Accumulator - It will treat acc (Accumulator) as a single register and shift rotate it by "Operation mode" size to the right.
-- **RRS**: Rotate Register Source - It will treat rs0 as a single register and shift rotate it by "Operation mode" size to the right.
+- **RACC/RRS**: Rotate Accumulator / Register Source - It will treat acc/rs0 as a single register and shift rotate it by "Operation mode" size to the right; In LK16 mode, this instruction has no effect (NOP).
 - **RS/RA**: It will treat RS/RA as a stack and rotate it *(currently looks like a swap, but later on if more register where added it will truly rotate)*.
 - **JAL/JMP**: All jumps will be based on register ra0, but linking would be saved on ra1.
   - **JAL**: `ra1 ← PC_next`; `PC ← ra0`